-Large, dense graphs, we argue, are absent from graph repositories not because they are unworthy of study, but because there are few tools to analyze them.
-To illustrate: dense graphs do appear in Network Repository [63], but these graphs are never larger than a few GB; moreover, as the graphs' vertex count increases, the maximum density decreases such that the densest graphs never require more than 10 GB.
+vertex count increases, the maximum density decreases such that the densest graphs never require more than 10 GB.
 A compelling explanation for the absence of large, dense graphs is selection bias: interesting dense graphs exist at all scales, but large, dense graphs are discarded as computationally infeasible and consequently are rarely published or analyzed.
 Moreover, some large dense graphs are known to exist as proprietary datasets: for instance, Facebook works with graphs with 40 million nodes and 360 billion edges.
-These graphs are processed at great cost on large high-performance clusters, and are consequently not released for general study.[18]
+These graphs are processed at great cost on large high-performance clusters, and are consequently not released for general study.[19]

 Thus, there is an unmet need for systems that can process dense graphs, especially when those graphs are larger than available RAM.
 Existing systems are not designed for large, dense, dynamic graph streams and instead optimize for other use cases.
-Aspen and Terrace are optimized for large, sparse, dynamic graphs that completely fit in RAM, but their performance degrades significantly on dense graphs and graphs larger than RAM.
-There is a deep literature on parallel systems for connected components computation in multicore [27], GPU [6], and distributed settings [13, 39] but these focus on static graphs which fit in RAM.
-Many external memory [12] and semiexternal memory [1] systems focus on graphs that are too large for RAM and must be stored on disk, but none of these systems focus on graphs whose edges can be deleted dynamically.
+Aspen and Terrace are optimized for large, sparse, dynamic graphs that completely fit in RAM, and their performance degrades significantly on dense graphs and graphs larger than RAM.
+There is a deep literature on parallel systems for connected components computation in multicore [29], GPU [6], and distributed settings [14, 44] but these focus on static graphs which fit in RAM.
+Many external memory [1] systems focus on graphs that are too large for RAM and must be stored on disk, but none of these systems focus on graphs whose edges can be deleted dynamically.

 In this paper, we explore the general problem of connected components on large, dense, dynamic graphs.
-We introduce GRAPHZEP-PELIN, which computes the connected components of graph streams using a $O(V/\log^3(V))$ -factor less space than an explicit representation of the graph.
+We introduce GRAPHZEPPELIN, which computes the connected components of graph streams using a $O(V/\log^3(V))$ -factor less space than an explicit representation of the graph.
 GRAPHZEPPELIN uses a new l_0 -sketching data structure that outperforms the state of the art on graph sketching workloads.
 Additionally, GRAPHZEPPELIN employs node-based buffering strategies that improve I/O efficiency.
 These techniques allow GRAPHZEPPELIN to scale better than existing systems in several settings.
 First, for in-RAM computation, GRAPHZEPPELIN's small size means it can process larger, denser graphs than Aspen or Terrace: specifically, dense graphs twice as large as Aspen and at least 40 times larger than Terrace given 64 GB of RAM.
-Moreover, even if the input graph fits in RAM on all systems, GRAPHZEPPELIN is up to 2.5 times faster than Aspen and 36 times faster than Terrace on large dense graphs.
-Finally, GRAPHZEPPELIN scales to SSD at the cost of a 29% decrease to ingestion rate, and is more than two orders of magnitude faster than Aspen and Terrace, which suffer significant performance degradation when scaling out of RAM.
+Moreover, even if the input graph fits in RAM on all systems, GRAPHZEPPELIN is up to 3.5 times faster than Aspen and 6 times faster than Terrace for sufficiently large or dense graphs.
+Finally, GRAPHZEPPELIN scales to SSD at the cost of a

+29% decrease to ingestion rate, and is more than two orders of magnitude faster than Aspen and Terrace, which suffer significant performance degradation when scaling out of RAM.

-GRAPHZEPPELIN employs a new sketch algorithm, overcoming a computational bottleneck of existing linear sketching techniques in the semi-streaming graph algorithms literature [20].
-The asymptotically best existing streaming connected components algorithm is Ahn et al.'s STREAMINGCC [3, 55], which has asymptotically low space and update time complexity.
+GRAPHZEPPELIN employs a new sketch algorithm, overcoming a computational bottleneck of existing linear sketching techniques in the semi-streaming graph algorithms literature [21].
+The asymptotically best existing streaming connected components algorithm is Ahn et al.'s STREAMINGCC [3, 62], which has asymptotically low space and update time complexity.
 STREAMINGCC relies on l_0 -sampling, which it uses to sample edges across arbitrary graph cuts.
 However, the best known l_0 -sampling algorithm suffers from high constant and polylogarithmic factors in its space and update time, as we show in Section 3.
 This overhead makes any implementation of the STREAMINGCC data structure infeasibly slow and large.
 GRAPHZEPPELIN employs what we call CUBESKETCH, a specialized l_0 -sampling algorithm for sampling edges across graph cuts, to solve the connected components problem.
 For large graphs CUBESKETCH uses 4 times less space than the best general l_0 -sampling algorithm and can process updates more than three orders of magnitude faster.